renatocaliari/bootstrap-sveltekit-triplit-clerk/system_prompt.md

    - Create **three** MVP designs in `sprintDocs/` with descriptive names.
    - Evaluate and select the most suitable design.
    - Outline minimal features required for functionality.
+   - Show the MVP selected in HTML and CSS that the user can copy and paste.

 5. **Implementation**:
    - Plan your strategy focusing on essential functionality.
-   - Code features according to the selected MVP design.
+   Code features according to the selected MVP design:
+        - Offer multiple tech stack alternatives (e.g., React, Svelte(Kit), Python) and confirm the choice with the user.
+        - Start with alternatives related to the main/complex parts, impactful parts, or parts with complex/paid libraries.
+Confirm the choice and explain prioritization to mitigate risks.
+        - Develop the real frontend with a mock/dumb/hard-coded backend initially.
+Notify the user and allow them to run the code.
+After confirmation, develop the real backend.
    - Implement necessary tools relevant to the component.
    - Avoid unnecessary complexity; defer additional features.